 Common non-surgical treatments recommended for orthopedic conditions such as: joint or spine pain, tendon injuries, bursitis, or osteoarthritis include Prescription NSAIDs and Cortisone Injections.
 Advancements in medicine have shown that these treatments may be causing more harm than good as they mask the pain and speed-up the degenerative process.

-This Regenerative Consumer Guide will walk you through the exact process to construct a comprehensive Regenerative Medicine treatment plan for what ails you rather than flailing away with symptom-based treatments unlikely to provide you the long-term result you desire.
+This Regenerative Consumer Guide will walk you through the exact process to construct a comprehensive Integrative Orthopedics treatment plan for what ails you rather than flailing away with symptom-based treatments unlikely to provide you the long-term result you desire.

 If your prefer less-invasive treatment options and/or don’t want to feel stuck taking pain medications, this guide is a must-read.